 Any business operating out of a fixed location and this includes home-based businesses, will need to obtain a Certificate of Use from the Zoning Department.

-Miami-Dade County – Businesses operating in Miami-Date County will need to first obtain a Certificate of Use which allows a business to conduct business activities out of a building.
-Businesses will need to have an annual inspection of their property and obtain a Life Safety Operating Permit from the Miami-Dade County Fire Rescue Department.
+Businesses operating out of a building in Miami-Date County will need to first obtain a Certificate of Use.
+Additionally, businesses will need to have an annual inspection of their property and obtain a Life Safety Operating Permit from the Miami-Dade County Fire Rescue Department.

 After obtaining the Certificate of Use, businesses can apply for the Local Business Tax Receipt from the County and Municipality.